 The team is also responsible for:

-From September 2014 the system of assessing Special Educational Needs has changed.
-Statements of Special Educational Needs will be replaced by Education, Health and Care (EHC) Plans.
+From September 2014 the system of assessing Special Educational Needs changed.
+Statements of Special Educational Needs have been replaced by Education, Health and Care (EHC) Plans.

-Local Authorities have been given until April 2018 to complete the transfer of all existing statements to EHC plans.
+Local Authorities were given a deadline to complete the transfer of all existing statements to EHC plans by April 2018.

 Parents/carers and young people and professionals supporting children and young people can contact the SEND team when they wish to make a request for an EHC needs assessment.